-This week received a message from Andreas Wagner of the Max-Planck-Institute for Legal History and Legal Theory, Frankfurt am Main, about an online survey about our views on scholarly events in a virtual world.
+This week I received a message from Andreas Wagner of the Max-Planck-Institute for Legal History and Legal Theory, Frankfurt am Main, about an online survey concerning our views on scholarly events in a virtual world.
 I had already planned to look at the website of this institute and to ponder the impact of its new name.
 The word European did no longer fit the actual width and coverage of the scholarly research at the institute.
 Legal theory has come to the institute as a third branch with its own director.
 Even the name of the institutional Twitter account has been changed (@mpilhlt)!

 With Sigrid Amedick Andreas Wagner is the convenor of the online conference Digital Methods and Resources in Legal History (March 1-5, 2021), originally planned as a normal scholarly event in 2020.
 At this Max-Planck-Institute Wagner is involved with digital humanities and the project concerning the School of Salamanca.

 Let’s not hesitate and give you here right below the message about the questionnaire.
 Hopefully the answers scholars give will help to establish best practices for online scholarly events and help fostering critical thought about the way digital humanities and online research have an impact on doing legal history.

 After roughly one year of covid-19 pandemic, working from home office, online team meetings and many other online things have come to shape our academic lives.
 Even academic conferences nowadays are starting to be organized as virtual events rather than be postponed indefinitely.
 However, no clear picture of benefits and drawbacks of virtual conference formats has emerged, let alone a common knowledge about best practices and about the many different forms that such virtual events can take.